go-vela/vela-git/.github/README.md

 Internally, the plugin is a wrapper around the [git](https://git-scm.com/) CLI.

+The plugin comes in two flavors: `vela-git-slim` and `vela-git`

+`vela-git-slim` contains basic packages required to perform basic git operations - ideal for regular clone steps.

+`vela-git` contains all of `vela-git-slim` and additional utility packages related to git, such as `git-lfs` and `gh` (GitHub CLI).

 ## Documentation

 For installation and usage, please [visit our user docs](https://go-vela.github.io/docs).